-19.4.2 Generation of wave-functions from DFT using GAMESS
+19.4.2 Generation of wavefunctions from DFT using GAMESS

-In this section we will use GAMESS to generate wave-functions for QMCPACK from DFT calculations.
-From the top folder, go to "ex2_slater-jastrow-wf-options/orbitals".
-In order to demonstrate the variation in DMC energies with the choice of DFT orbitals, we will choose the following set of exchange-correlation functionals (PBE, PBE0, BLYP, B3LYP).
-For each functional, make a directory using your preferred naming convention (e.g. the name of the functional).
-Go into each folder and copy a GAMESS input file from "ex1_first-run-hartree-fock/gms" .Rename the file with your preferred naming convention, we suggest using h2o.[dft].inp, where [dft] is the name of the functional used in the calculation.
-At this point, this input file should be identical to the one used to generate the HF wave-function in exercise #1.
-In order to perform a DFT calculation we only need to add "DFTTYP" to the mathescapemathescapemathescapemathescapesCONTRL \$END section and set it to the desired functional type, for example "DFTTYP=PBE" for a PBE functional.
+In this section we will use GAMESS to generate wavefunctions for QMCPACK from DFT calculations.
+From the top folder, go to "ex2_slater-jastrow-wf-options/orbitals."
+To demonstrate the variation in DMC energies with the choice of DFT orbitals, we will choose the following set of exchange-correlation functionals (PBE, PBE0, BLYP, B3LYP).
+For each functional, make a directory using your preferred naming convention (e.g., the name of the functional).
+Go into each folder and copy a GAMESS input file from "ex1_first-run-hartree-fock/gms."
+Rename the file with your preferred naming convention; we suggest using h2o.[dft].inp, where [dft] is the name of the functional used in the calculation.
+At this point, this input file should be identical to the one used to generate the HF wavefunction in exercise #1.
+To perform a DFT calculation we only need to add "DFTTYP" to the mathescapemathescapemathescapemathescapescontrl... \$END section and set it to the desired functional type, for example, "DFTTYP=PBE" for a PBE functional.
 This variable must be set to (PBE, PBE0, BLYP, B3LYP) to obtain the appropriate functional in GAMESS.
 For a complete list of implemented functionals, see the GAMESS input manual.

-19.4.3 Optimization and DMC calculations with DFT wave-functions steps required to achieve this are identical to those used to optimize the wave-function with HF orbitals.
-Make individual folders for each calculation and obtain the necessary files to perform optimization, VMC and DMC calculations from "ex1_first-run-hartree-fock/opt" and "ex1_first-run-hartree-fock/dmc_ts", for example.
-For each functional, make the appropriate modifications to the input files and copy the particle set and wave-function files from the appropriate directory in "ex2_slater-jastrow-wf-options/orbitals/[dft]".
-We recommend the following settings: nodes=32, threads=16, (in optimization) blocks=250, samples=128000, timestep=0.5, 8 optimization loops, (in VMC) walkers=16, blocks=100, steps=1, substeps=100, (in DMC) blocks 400, targetWalkers=960, timestep=0.01.
+19.4.3 Optimization and DMC calculations with DFT wavefunctions

+In this section we will optimize the wavefunction generated in the previous step and perform DMC calculations.
+From the top directory, go to "ex2_slater-jastrow-wf-options/orbitals."
+The steps required to achieve this are identical to those used to optimize the wavefunction with HF orbitals.
+Make individual folders for each calculation and obtain the necessary files to perform optimization, for example, VMC and DMC calculations from "for ex1_first-run-hartree-fock/opt" and

+"ex1_first-run-hartree-fock/dmc_ts."
+For each functional, make the appropriate modifications to the input files and copy the particleset and wavefunction files from the appropriate directory in "ex2_slater-jastrow-wf-options/orbitals/[dft]."
+We recommend the following settings: nodes=32, threads=16, (in optimization) blocks=250, samples=128000, timestep=0.5, 8 optimization loops, (in VMC) walkers=16, blocks=100, steps=1, substeps=100, (in DMC) blocks 400, targetWalkers=960, and timestep=0.01.
 Submit the runs and analyze the results using qmca.